wunnle/wunnle.com/src/posts/edit-css-variables-with-js/index.md

 ---

 [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) are pretty cool.
-You probably know you can create one like this:
+You probably know you can define one like this:

 ```css